Middleware-agnostic · DDS today · Zenoh planned

 rp gui

-Not all of these tools are built for the same thing. ros2_tracing and CARET are performance-analysis tools for callback chains and executors. rosbag2 and ddsrecorder are loggers. ros2 daemon is a CLI cache. ros2probe aims at live middleware-level observation.
+Not all of these tools are built for the same thing. ros2_tracing and CARET are performance-analysis tools for callback chains and executors. rosbag2 and ddsrecorder are loggers. ros2 daemon is a CLI cache.
+Wireshark is a general-purpose packet tool, passive but ROS 2-unaware, so it cannot reconstruct the topic graph and its cost grows with total traffic, not with what you observe. ros2probe aims at live middleware-level observation.
 The table below makes this explicit in the first row.

-ros2 daemon ros2 topic rosbag2 ros2_tracing CARET ros2probe
+ros2 daemon ros2 topic rosbag2 ros2_tracing CARET Wireshark ros2probe

-Purpose CLI graph cache Live topic CLI Message logging Callback / executor tracing E2E callback-chain latency Live middleware-level observation
+Purpose CLI graph cache Live topic CLI Message logging Callback / executor tracing E2E callback-chain latency Packet-level RTPS inspection Live middleware-level observation

 Graph observation